Public-Health-Scotland/R-Resources/Recommended R Packages.md

 Package | Description
 --- | ---
-[tidyverse](https://github.com/tidyverse) | A suite of related R packages used for data manipulation.
+[tidyverse](https://github.com/tidyverse) | A collection of related R packages used for data manipulation.
 [dplyr](https://github.com/tidyverse/dplyr) | For selecting, filtering, aggregating and other basic operations.
 [tidyr](https://github.com/tidyverse/tidyr) | For 'tidying' data, primarily by converting columns to rows and vice-versa.
 [stringr](https://github.com/tidyverse/stringr) | For manipulation of character strings.